 St. Jude and the University of Tennessee Health Science Center are nationally recognized for their care of immunocompromised children and adolescents.
 Our trainees benefit from this unique clinical experience, not only by providing consultative services to these patients, but by gaining understanding in how immunodeficiency impacts other aspects of clinical care, such as infection prevention and antimicrobial stewardship.

-Fellows participate in a minimum of 12 months of clinical training during the 3-year period.
-This clinical schedule is flexible.
-Typically fellows spend three months each on the consulting service at Le Bonheur and St. Jude, and one month on the HIV service at St. Jude in their first year, and an additional two months at each hospital over the subsequent two years.
-In the third year, an additional two weeks is spent on the HIV service to bring fellows up to date on recent therapeutics and clinical trials.
-In their second year, fellows spend a month on the Hematopoietic Stem Cell Transplant service.
-Fellows take calls by pager at night and have one day off per week (averaged monthly) during their clinical rotations.
+Fellows participate in a minimum of 54 weeks of clinical rotations over three years.
+The clinical schedule is flexible.
+Typically, fellows spend approximately three months each on the consulting service at LeBonheur Children’s Hospital and St. Jude Children's Research Hospital, and four weeks on the HIV service at St. Jude in their first year, then approximately two months at each hospital over the subsequent two years.
+A two-week refresher on the HIV service is scheduled in the third year to bring fellows up to date on therapy and prevention.
+In their second year, fellows spend four weeks with the Hematopoietic Stem Cell Transplant service.
+Programs are individualized, and may include additional rotations at either hospital and/or electives in Antimicrobial Stewardship, Infection Prevention, Global Health, and others.